angr/angr/README.md

     - default_analysis_mode: symbolic, static or concrete are available.

-Now, to actually execute (symbolically) the first basic block from the entry point of the
+Now, to actually execute (symbolically) the first basic block from the entry point of the program:
-program:

     run = p.sim_run(p.entry, mode='symbolic')

 This returns a simuvex SimRun object (supporting refs() and exits()), automatically choosing whether to create a SimIRSB or a SimProcedure.

+Other usage examples are:

+### Slicing

+Angr can give you very granular program slices, if you want them.
+For example:

+	import angr
+	p = angr.Project("angr/tests/fauxware/fauxware-amd64", load_libs=False, default_analysis_mode="symbolic", use_sim_procedures=True)

+	# make a slice to 0x4006ED
+	a = p.slice_to(0x4006ED)

+	# run the slice, finding ways to get to 0x4006ED
+	e = angr.surveyors.Slicecutor(p, a, p.initial_exit(), targets=[0x4006ED]).run() # run the slice

 ## Resources